IRIDIXVdt/Term-Recitation-Software/README.md

  This project started on Aug 20th 2020.
  ---
- Software is developed solely by delphi 7 as a research project on The Ebbinghaus Forgetting Curve.
+ Software is developed solely by delphi 7 for a research project on The Ebbinghaus Forgetting Curve.

  ### Quick Start
  Download the .exe file in the repository, save it in a separate file somewhere in your PC.